google-marketing-solutions/vigenair/README.md

   * Users are presented with an optional prompt which they can use to steer the output towards focusing on - or excluding - certain aspects, like certain entities or topics in the input video, or target audience of the resulting video variant.
   * Users may also use the *Target duration* slider to set their desired target duration.
-  * The expandable *Advanced settings* section (collapsed by default) contains two additional prompts that users can optionally modify:
+  * The expandable *Advanced settings* section (collapsed by default) contains a dropdown to choose the [YouTube ABCDs](https://www.youtube.com/ads/abcds-of-effective-video-ads/) evaluation objective (Awareness, Consideration, Action, or Shorts), along with two additional prompts that users can optionally modify:
-    * **Evaluation prompt**: Contains the criteria upon which the generated variant should be evaluated, which defaults to the [YouTube ABCDs](https://www.youtube.com/ads/abcds-of-effective-video-ads/).
-Users can input details about their own brand and creative guidelines here, either alongside or instead of the default ABCDs.
+    * **Evaluation prompt**: Contains the criteria upon which the generated variant should be evaluated, which defaults to the *Awareness* ABCDs.
+Users can input details about their own brand and creative guidelines here, either alongside or instead of the ABCDs.
     * **Scoring prompt**: Contains the scoring rubric for the evaluation critera listed in the evaluation prompt (defaults to a score between 1-5).
 Users should modify the scoring rubric to match any changes they make in the evaluation prompt.
     * Clicking the *reset* button next to each prompt will reset the input to the default value (ABCDs and scoring rubric, respectively).
     * Use Markdown syntax as shown in the default prompts to emphasize information and provide a more concise structure for Gemini.